mosets/docs/template.md

 				<?php if($image->hasValue()) {
 					echo $image->getOutput();
 				} else {
-					echo 'User has no Image.';
+					echo 'Listing has no Image.';
 				} ?>
 			</div>
 		<?php } ?>